 - to ensure that appropriations have been made for the planned purpose and will not be exhausted before the end of the fiscal year.

-AllotmentsAllotments based upon approved Op Plans are then entered into the state's Financial Resources Management System (FRMS).
+AllotmentsAllotments based upon approved Op Plans are then entered into the state's financial system.
 An allotment is a quarterly division of the agency's appropriation into amounts which may be encumbered or expended during a fiscal quarter.
 Agencies may not spend more than the year-to-date allotment amount for each fund, appropriation unit, and (in some cases) organization.
 If an agency does not spend all of the allotment in a quarter, the unused allotment amount will carry over and will be available for expenditure in the next quarter.

-Expense BudgetsAlso contained within the state's accounting system are expense budgets, which control spending against the amount approved in the an agency's Op Plan by major object code.
-The annual amount budgeted on the Op Plan for each major object code within an agency, fund, appropriation unit, and (in some cases) organization comprises an expense budget line.
+Expense BudgetsAlso contained within the state's financial system are expense budgets, which control spending against the amount approved in the an agency's Op Plan by major object code.
+The annual amount budgeted on the Op Plan for each major object code within an agency, fund, appropriation class, and in some cases appropriation unit or organization, comprises an expense budget line.

 - Additional dollars are received during the fiscal year which were not included in the original Op Plan (for example, additional federal grant monies).